Exercises 9 Nov 2023 13 min read

 So, rather than challenging your movement, the reformer in this instance is actually helping you perform the movement correctly.
 In doing so, you are forced to activate the right muscles – the muscles intended to work in “roll down”.

+• The reformer Pilates machine creates resistance.
 The Pilates reformer works using cables attached to pulleys and a moving carriage operating on spring resistance.
 By setting up the carriage with more spring resistance you can create more resistance to work against, making the exercises a strength challenge.

+• You can adjust the stability to vary the difficulty level.
 The reformer can also be set up so that you have less stability on the moving carriage and this can make exercises more challenging.
 For example – performing a plank on the reformer with more springs is easier, remove the springs and you have to control the movement of the carriage more.

 Instead of aiding the movement, the leg extension phase of the exercise is resisted by the springs of the reformer.
 This means that, as well as teaching the body to move in the “correct” way, the force created by the reformer springs is also building strength in the leg and glute.

+• The reformer’s moving carriage and variable spring settings create a lot of opportunities for challenging the body.
 For example, movements performed on the unstable surface of the carriage in combination with a light spring are great for strengthening the body’s deep stabilising muscles.
 These types of exercises also promote better balance and coordination.

-The Pilates reformer is fun!
+• The Pilates reformer is fun!
 There are endless creative ways that this piece of equipment can be used to vary exercise.
 You only need to look on YouTube or Instagram to see many examples of this.

-The Pilates reformer can be integrated into other types of exercise – there are many ways that the reformer can be used to enhance strength training, cardio workouts
+• The Pilates reformer can be integrated into other types of exercise – there are many ways that the reformer can be used to enhance strength training, cardio workouts.

-Other important features of the reformer, such as the straps and pulleys, are designed to help improve mobility, flexibility and range of motion, and they are particularly effective at doing so.
+• It’s designed to improve mobility and flexibility.
+Important features of the reformer, such as the straps and pulleys, are designed to help improve mobility, flexibility and range of motion, and they are particularly effective at doing so.

+• The reformer is adjustable to your needs.
 Elements like the adjustable spring tension also mean that Pilates on the reformer can be made to work for everyone.
 This includes beginners, pregnant women and people with injuries.
+The reformer’s official name is the “universal reformer” – and clearly with good reason.
+Pilates on the reformer can be adapted to work for everyone.
+It meets every need.

 So, you’ve had the low-down on what the Pilates reformer is and how it works.
 Hopefully this piece of apparatus doesn’t seem quite so terrifying anymore!

 If you’ve been avoiding Pilates classes because of the look of the machines, we’re hoping you now can sign up for that reformer or equipment class with confidence.
-Come and try reformer Pilates in Angel, or one of our other locations.

-If you have any injuries or health conditions it is a good idea to consult with a health professional to make sure that the exercise is appropriate for you.
+If you have any injuries or health conditions, it is a good idea to consult with a health professional to make sure that the exercise is appropriate for you.
 You will also benefit from doing reformer Pilates with a healthcare professional with Pilates training, such as a physiotherapist.
 In addition to advising on appropriate exercise, they will be able to adjust the exercises appropriately for your body and your condition.
 They can also work with you to set achievable goals that you can work towards.